“How we spend our days is, of course, how we spend our lives.” Annie Dillard

-I shared this quote with my friend Simon, when we met up for coffee to talk about being new dads.
-We marveled over it for awhile.
+I shared this quote with my friend Simon when we met up for coffee to talk about being new dads.
+We marveled over it for a while.
 And I think the practicable life lessons are clear and actionable.

 Quit fucking around.
 But also: make more time to fuck around, be idle, stare at your laughing baby.
 Learn sleight-of-hand magic, ride bikes.
 And plan adventures, put in the hard yards to work on the things you’re committed to.
 But also: bake bread, sleep more, and tell the people you care about that you love them.

 Be idle, but don’t waste time.
-Stare at your laughing baby not your phone.
-Learn Dutch and sleight-of-hand card magic, ride bikes and make time to get exercise.
+Stare at your laughing baby, not your phone.
+Learn Dutch and sleight-of-hand card magic, ride bikes, and make time to get exercise.
 Plan adventures and eat well.

 Put in the hard yards to work on the things you’re committed to.
 Also: bake bread, sleep more, and tell the people you care about that you love them.

 And that’s what I’m doing: filling up my days with what matters, what feels good, and what I find challenging.
 Not always in that order, though.
-Because some of the days (and thus my life) is just for relaxing.
+Because some of the days (and thus my life) are just for relaxing.